sdsu-comp526/fall24/_sources/syllabus.md

 1. Enter with a growth mindset, practice adaptive coping, and nurture your intrinsic motivation
 2. Attend class (in-person) and participate in discussions
-3. Make an honest attempt on activities, projects, etc.
+3. Make an honest attempt at activities, projects, etc.
 4. Interact with the class notebooks and read reference material
 5. Individual or group projects